ViljamiBaker/MCPlanner/README.md

 look in output.txt

-other things to put in Input.txt
+other things to put in Input.txt if you want

 SetIndent:whatever
 sets the indent to use in Output